wszramkowska/ToolsandProduction/Development Commentary.md

 Inside (2016) is a puzzle-platform game developed and published by Playdead.
 This was the original inspiration for the game so I thought it would be a good place to start my research.
 I have actually played the game myself before and really enjoyed the unsettling, minimalist atmosphere.
 The story is told entirely through the environment and sound design, since there aren't really any cutscenes or narration.
 A key feature of the game, in terms of sound, is the lack of dialogue, which allows players to interpret the story in whatever way they like.
 This puts an emphasis on environmental sounds which need to support the story told by the visuals.
 Since this is a puzzle game sounds are also responsible for giving the player cues when solving puzzles, clicks to signify mechanisms unlocking or beeps to show the player has failed a puzzle.
 Cues like these are paired with visual cues such as bright red buttons, which stand out against the bleak, grey environment.

 When researching Inside, I learned a lot about the importance of matching sounds and visuals to create a cohesive experience for the player.
-I want to do a similair thing in my project by working closely with the level designers so our work can compliment each other.
+I want to do a similar thing in my project by working closely with the level designers so our work can complement each other.
 Instead of trying to make sound a big focus, I want it to be a subtle enhancer for the player's immersion and understanding of the game.

 <br>